ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 I think it wouldn't be wrong to claim that the most of developers have to clash with them at least sometimes.
 But how do we usually deal with such kind of problem?

-## See no evil 🙈
+## A classical approach 🙈

-A very common approach to deal with this problem is a simple ignorance.
+The most naive approach to deal with this problem is a simple ignorance.
 Each task is growing in size?
 Ok, let's deal with it.
 Just keep it going until the final goal is achieved.